 The path led him into a forest.
 There he saw two old ravens standing by their nest and throwing out their young ones.
 “Out with you, idle good-for-nothing creatures!” they cried; “we cannot find food for you any longer; you are big enough, you can provide for yourselves.”

 The poor young ravens lay upon the ground, flapping their wings, and crying, “Oh, what helpless chicks we are!
 We must shift for ourselves, but we cannot fly yet!
 What can we do, but lie here and starve?”

 The good young fellow was moved.
 He killed his horse with his sword and gave it to them for food.
 They came hopping up, satisfied their hunger and said, “We will remember you—one good turn deserves another!”

 The young man tries to win the princess

 Many had already made the attempt, but nobody succeeded.
-When the young man saw the King’s daughter he was so overcome by her great beauty that he forgot all danger.
-He went before the King and asked for her hand.
+When the young man saw the princess he was so overcome by her great beauty that he forgot all danger.
+He went before the king and asked for her hand.

 The first challenge: the golden ring

 He was led out to the sea.
 He watched a gold ring being thrown into the sea.
 The king ordered him to fetch this ring up from the bottom of the sea, and added, “If you come up again without it you will be thrown in again and again until you drown in the waves.”

 All the people grieved for the handsome young man.
 They went away, leaving him alone by the sea.